kevin301342/CMMLoc/README.md

 # CMMLoc
-This repository is the official implementation of our CVPR2025 paper:
+This repository is the official implementation of our CVPR 2025 paper:

 [CMMLoc: Advancing Text-to-PointCloud Localization with Cauchy-Mixture-Model Based Framework](https://arxiv.org/abs/2503.02593).